-From Under the Russian Snow is the title of a memoir I’ve written on the most remarkable — and most difficult — year of my life.
+From Under the Russian Snow is the title of a memoir I’ve written about the most remarkable — and most difficult — year of my life.

-At age 50, married and the mother of two children in their early 20s, I left my job as managing editor of a suburban daily newspaper in the San Francisco Bay Area in 1995 to move to Russia for a year as a United States Information Agency Journalist-in-Residence.
+At age 50, married and the mother of two children in their early 20s, I left my job as managing editor of a daily newspaper in the

 “Under the snow” (podsnezhnik) is the name of the first flower to appear in the spring in Russia.
 A symbol of hope and renewal, it’s an apt metaphor for this memoir.

 From Under the Russian Snow is the second book to grow out of her experiences in the former Soviet Union.
 The first, Children of Chernobyl: Raising Hope From the Ashes, was co-written with Michael J. Christensen and published by Augsburg Publishing of Minneapolis, Minnesota, in 1993.
 Augsburg’s Book of the Year, it was presented formally at the American Booksellers Association convention in Miami that year.

 Carter, the married mother of two adult children, is also a grandmother.
 A magazine editor, she lives in the San Francisco Bay Area.